violettracker/nyutracker/index.md

 ## Sign-up

 Please sign up for the VioletTracker newsletter here: **[https://bit.ly/VioletTrackerMailSignup](https://bit.ly/VioletTrackerMailSignup)**

+If you find it helpful, refer a friend!
+Let's make NYU and NYC safer.

 ## <a name="sample"></a>Email Archive & Samples